jonsim/tiny-install/README.md

 [ConfigParser](https://docs.python.org/2/library/configparser.html) library (a
 builtin used for the parsing) for further information.

+All paths may contain a reference to the special `~` directory which will evaluate to the (platform appropriate) user's home directory.
+All paths should use UNIX style `/` separators.

 Every config file must contain the special `$PROJECT$` section.
 All other sections are *module* sections.